Wu Zetian

-Wu Zetian (624 (Note: The birth year given here is deduced from the age at death given in the New Book of Tang, compiled in 1045–1060, which is the date favored by modern historians.
+Empress Zetian (17 February 624 (Note: The birth year given here is deduced from the age at death given in the New Book of Tang, compiled in 1045–1060, which is the date favored by modern historians.
 The year of birth deduced from the age at death in the Old Book of Tang, compiled in 941–945, is 623.
-The year of birth deducted from the age at death and the age when she entered the palace, in the Zizhi Tongjian, compiled in 1065–84, is 624.
+The year of birth deducted from the age at death and the age when she entered the palace, in the Zizhi Tongjian, compiled in 1065–84, is 17 February 624.
 Compare New Book of Tang with Old Book of Tang and Zizhi Tongjian 1084) (Note: General note: Dates given here are in the Julian calendar.
-They are not in the proleptic Gregorian calendar.) – 16 December 705), personal name Wu Zhao, was the empress regnant (huangdi, 皇帝) and only ruler of the (Wu) Zhou dynasty from 690 to 705.
-She had previously held power as the second wife and empress consort of Emperor Gaozong of the Tang dynasty from 660 to 683 and as empress dowager during the reigns of her sons Emperors Zhongzong and Ruizong of Tang between 683 and 690, holding de facto power during these periods.
-She was the only female sovereign in the history of China who is widely regarded as legitimate.
-Modern scholarship has re-examined Wu Zetian's rule beyond traditional portrayals of manipulation and cruelty.
-Recent studies highlight her administrative reforms, expansions of the civil-service examination system, and support of Buddhist symbolism as instruments of governance and legitimacy.
-During her 45 year tenure, China grew larger, its culture and economy were revitalized, and corruption in the court was reduced.
-She was eventually removed from power during the Shenlong Coup and died a few months later.
+They are not in the proleptic Gregorian calendar.) – 16 December 705), personal name Wu Zhao, was the only undisputed female sovereign in the history of China.
+She had previously held power as the empress consort of Emperor Gaozong of the Tang dynasty from 660 to 683 and as empress dowager during the reigns of her sons, Emperors Zhongzong and Ruizong, between 683 and 690.
+She was the sole ruler of the self-styled Zhou dynasty from 690 to 705.